rodrigocloureiro/Portfolio_Rodrigo/README.md

 ### Branch 'Versions'

-Todas as versões do Portfólio são encontradas aqui, desde a primeira até a última                                                                         All Portfolio versions are found here, from the first to the last
+Todas as versões do Portfólio são encontradas aqui, desde a primeira até a última.
+All Portfolio versions are found here, from the first to the last.